 [FIN] Report on the relevant activities

-Project offices have been identified and made allusive references to the project, in this case, the name of the project and use of logos ECHO, UNDP and the FSAR.
-This identification has been applied to the office and field equipment used by staff and given to the CODEL and CODEM.
+Project offices have been identified and made adequate references to the project, recognising the DIPECHO contribution and role.
+ECHO, UNDP and the FSAR logos were displayed in project office and on field equipment used by staff and given to the CODEL and CODEM.

-The contribution of the European Commission through DIPECHO has been reported in each of the filings made with authorities and local and municipal level in each of the socialization at the beginning of the project.
-The contribution has also been visible in the hurdles at the main entrances of Yorito and Marale and each teaching material published by the Project (Family Plans and Municipal Plans, etc.).
+The contribution of the European Commission through DIPECHO has been reported in each of the filings made with authorities at local and municipal level in each of the socialization throught the project.
+The ECHO logo has also been displayed on banners placed at the main entrances of Yorito and Marale XXX and each teaching material published by the Project (Family Plans and Municipal Plans, etc.) beared ECHO logo.

 Project reference is also on the UNDP Honduras website.

-Also, shirts and T-shirts have been mado with logos of the three parts.
+Also, shirts and T-shirts with logos of the three parts have been made.

 HUMAN RESOURCES.
 See annex 5 with personnel CVs and ToRs.